');

 About Oak Park, MI

-Oak Park is a mid-sized city in Michigan with a population of 29,370 residents.
-The median household income is $65,882 per year, which is near the national average.
-The median age in Oak Park is 37.9 years.
+Oak Park is a mid-sized city located in Michigan with a population of 29,370 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,882 per year, which is 12% below the national median of $75,149.
+The median age of 37.9 years is close to the US median age of 38.9 years.

 How Oak Park Ranks in Michigan